-I've been thinking, maybe if we have enough players planning on joining, we could get a little FJ community going on in game instead of the Norhiem Kinship, which I've been advertising for a bit.
+I've been thinking, maybe if we have enough players planning on joining, we could get a little FJ community going on in game.
 Just wanna give a real quick poke to see what y'all think.
 For those who've already seen the introduction post, you can just ignore the rest of this one.
 It's basically the same thing with minor updates.

 What is Chronicles of Elyria?

 CoE is shaping up to an incredibly unique and dynamic game.

 Having earned $1,361,435 of a $900,000 goal on kickstarter, and currently has an increasing total of $2,399,095.